Tuxford: Geography

-Nearby towns are Ollerton, Retford, Worksop, Mansfield and Newark-on-Trent.
-The nearest cities are Lincoln and Nottingham.
+Its nearby towns are Ollerton, Retford, Worksop, Mansfield and Newark-on-Trent.
+The nearest cities are Lincoln, Sheffield and Doncaster.
 The town is located near the border with Lincolnshire in The Dukeries.

 The A6075 passes through east–west and connects the A57 to Ollerton and Mansfield.
 The East Coast Main Line passes close to the east.
-The A611 previously went east–west through the town; this is now the A6075; the A611 now goes from Mansfield to Hucknall.
+The A611 previously went east–west through the town; this is now the A6075.
+The A611 now goes from Mansfield to Hucknall.

 The Great North Road runs through the town (now B1164), though the majority of traffic now uses the modern A1 trunk road, which splits the town in two.
 The town was bypassed in 1967.
 The section of road, known as Carlton to Markham Moor, or the Sutton-on-Trent, Weston and Tuxford Bypass, was built by Robert McGregor & Sons, with concreting aggregates supplied by Hoveringham Gravels (later bought by Tarmac).
 The eight-mile section was authorised by Tom Fraser with a contract for £2.7 million, but ended up costing £3.4 million.
 The section is notable for the first use in British construction of the slip form paver using pervious concrete.
 The bridge sections came from Boulton & Paul Ltd in Norwich.